Adobe Experience Platform Segmentation Service provides a user interface for creating and managing audiences and segment definitions.

 The Audience Composition page appears with the building blocks that compose your audience.
 For more details about how to use Audience Composition, please read the Audience Composition UI guide.

 Streaming segmentation is the ability to do segmentation on Platform in near real-time, while focusing on data richness.
 With streaming segmentation, qualification for segmentation now happens as data lands into Platform, alleviating the need to schedule and run segmentation jobs.

 More information about streaming segmentation can be found in the streaming segmentation user guide.

 In order for streaming segmentation to work, you will need to enable scheduled segmentation for the organization.
 For details on enabling scheduled segmentation, please refer to the streaming segmentation section in this user guide.

-Policy violations only apply if you are creating a segment that has been assigned to a destination.
+Policy violations only apply if you are creating an audience that has been assigned to a destination.

-Once you are done creating your segment, the segment will be analyzed by Adobe Experience Platform Data Governance to ensure there are no policy violations within the segment.
+Once you are done creating your audience, the audience will be analyzed by Adobe Experience Platform Data Governance to ensure there are no policy violations within the audience.
 See the Data Governance overview for more information.

-The Segmentation Service UI provides a rich workflow allowing you to isolate marketable audiences from Real-time Customer Profile data.
+The Segmentation Service UI provides a rich workflow allowing you to create marketable audiences from Real-Time Customer Profile data.

 To learn more about Segmentation Service, please continue reading the documentation.
 To learn how to use the Segmentation Service API, please read the Segmentation Service developer guide.